 Long-Distance Rower Rescued After 10 Months At Sea Jesse Cooper December 15 News, Sport 2 Comments This post may contain affiliate links.
 Read our disclosure.Alex Bellini, an Italian adventurer known for rowing the Mediterranean Sea and the Atlantic Ocean, was rescued Saturday just 65 nautical miles short of his intended destination of Australia.
 After nearly a 10,000 nautical mile journey starting from the shores of Peru over the span of 10 months, bad weather forced him to use his satellite phone and summon authorities, who towed Bellini and his 25 foot boat to Newcastle.
 Alex reunited with a tearful wife and told the Associated Press, “I miss my bed.
 I miss my home, I need to go back and settle down.”
 The couple plans to return to Trieste, Italy within the next week.
 Bellini insisted that his trip wasn’t about breaking records, but testing his own limits.
 He survived on dried foods and desalinated sea water.
 He even had a small cooker to fry fish and boil pasta!
 Out at sea Alex yearned for sweet foods and the company of his wife Francesca.
 Although he returned haggard and exhausted, Alex Bellini was in high spirits.
 Currently, he doesn’t have any plans for another excursion at sea.
 2 Responses Amanda Kendle December 15 Oh, I saw this guy on TV!
 He was looking very hairy after 10 months at sea (obviously took the cooker as priority over a shaver).
 What amazed me most was how tolerant his wife was about his escapades.
 Lucky guy!
 Reply Aimee Knights June 11 OMG?!
 How can you fit a cooker on a boat with no electric??
 Or Perhaps he used a Gas cooker..
 He Is so brave to be out there for that long and a heck of a lucky guy he couldve got gobbled up by sharks.
 ‘Shivers’ Horrible thought.
 If he has kids I wonder how much they missed him and how his wife was tolerant about his escapades!!!
 Reply Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Let's Make Sure You're Human ... *Time limit is exhausted.
-Please reload CAPTCHA. × 1 = seven Notify me of followup comments via e-mail.
+Please reload CAPTCHA. − one = one Notify me of followup comments via e-mail.
 You can also subscribe without commenting.
-This site uses Akismet to reduce spam.
-Learn how your comment data is processed.